"Surely the end of all education is service to others." —Cesar E. Chavez

 Through investigation, planning, reflection, and youth-led action, students join with community partners to solve problems and make things better in their schools, their neighborhoods, and around the world.

-In the process they master valuable 21st-century skills and global competencies such as critical thinking, creativity, communication, recognizing perspectives, collaboration, and taking action.
+In the process they master valuable 21st-century skills and global competencies.

 Many MPS high schools offer courses that incorporate service-learning.
 Participating in a course that involves service-learning is one way high school students can meet the graduation requirement for online learning, service-learning, or community service.